destone28/surveillansystem/README.md

 - Adjust the detection thresholds via Arduino IoT Cloud or Telegram commands
 - Make sure the device is properly positioned
 - Verify that the desired monitoring mode is activated
+- The default config values shall work in the usual scenarios, however you can check and recalibrate values according to your context and needs

 ### Video recording fails